popsicle-research/ci/SETUP_INSTRUCTIONS.md

-# FMG Platform Setup Guide
+# POPSICLE Platform Setup Guide

-This guide walks through connecting a real GitHub repository to the FMG CI/CD backend and preparing your local environment to execute pipelines inside Docker containers.
+This guide walks through connecting a real GitHub repository to the POPSICLE CI/CD backend and preparing your local environment to execute pipelines inside Docker containers.
 The steps assume macOS on Apple Silicon (M1/M2) but notes are included for other Unix-like systems.

 ## 1. Prerequisites